p4cyber/p4cyber/README.md

 Reproducibility and proofs are being evaluated; some fields or features may be placeholders during alpha.

 **3) Install & Run**

-### Scanning Engine Note
-P4Cyber leverages proven open-source components for its experimental scanning layer.
-In particular, the alpha client integrates [masscan](https://github.com/robertdavidgraham/masscan) — the fastest Internet-scale port scanner — as part of its modular scanning backend, with additional orchestration, reproducibility, and peer-coordination layers built on top of it.

 Supported OS: Linux 64-bit and Windows 64-bit.
 No specific distribution or version is required beyond these architectures.